research-ag/vector/README.md

 Note:

-* init and addMany create a data structure of size N. Here we see the $\sqrt{N}$ overhead for `Vector` over `Array`.
+* `init` and `addMany` create a data structure of size N. Here we see the $\sqrt{N}$ overhead for `Vector` over `Array`.
-* add shows the garbage creation of `Buffer` due to copying of the entire data block during growth events. `Buffer` copies only its index block which is in the order of $\sqrt{N}$.
-The same effect is seen for shrink events in removeLast.
+* `add` shows the garbage creation of `Buffer` due to copying of the entire data block during growth events. `Buffer` copies only its index block which is in the order of $\sqrt{N}$.
+The same effect is seen for shrink events in `removeLast`.
-* items produces a large amount of garbage because the iterator produces tupels (unlike vals which produces single Nat values in this example).
-If that is a problem than the iterateItems functions may provide a better alternative for the use case.
+* `items` produces a large amount of garbage because the iterator produces tupels (unlike vals which produces single Nat values in this example).
+If that is a problem than the `iterateItems` function may provide a better alternative for the use case.

 ## Design